christinerose/gibbr.org/blog/hillingar/index.md

 could do version solving in nix:
 I would be very intersted in a version constrained solver that can be used in a Nix derivation.
-This would require some ecosystem-logic specific logic to obtain the dependancy versions, and to create derivations for the resulting sources, but otherwise should be ecosystem agnostic
+This would require some ecosystem-logic specific logic to obtain the dependency versions, and to create derivations for the resulting sources, but otherwise should be ecosystem agnostic

 lockfile:
 https://github.com/RyanGibb/opam-nix#materialization

-However this doesn't address project dependancies...
+However this doesn't address project dependencies...

 this is basicaly making nix handle library dependandices with a version solver